 - Fa Hai (法海): The abbot of the Temple of the Golden Mount, Fa Hai strongly opposed the marriage of Xu Xian and Bai Suzhen.
 He considered such a union of man and spirit grossly unnatural.
 After subduing Bai, he imprisoned her in the Thunder Peak Pagoda.

 - Liang Shanbo (梁山伯): The male protagonist of the famous Butterfly Lovers story, Liang was a bookworm who completely failed to notice his “sworn brother” and study partner was a lady i.e. Zhu Yingtai.
 When he did find out, he fell head over heels in love with Zhu, but could not marry her as she was already betrothed.
-Wallowing in grief, his health declined and he eventually died.
-When passing by his grave during her wedding procession, Zhu begged heaven for the grave to be opened, there after throwing herself into the pit when that wish was granted.
+Wallowing in grief, his health then declined and he eventually died.
+When passing by his grave during her wedding procession, Zhu begged heaven to open the grave, thereafter throwing herself into the pit when the wish was granted.
 Their spirits then emerged from the grave as a pair of inseparable butterflies, giving rise to the common name of the story.

 - Liu Yi (柳毅): Philologist Liu Yi chanced upon the suffering Third Dragon Princess at Lake Dong Ting.
-After learning of her plight, he assisted with informing her family, who then led a massive army to free the princess.
-The princess subsequently fell in love with Liu Yi, but out of guilt for the princess’ abusive husband dying in the conflict, Liu Yi rejected her love.
+After learning of her plight, he assisted with informing her family, who then dispatched a massive army to free the princess.
+Because of this kindness, the princess fell in love with Liu Yi, but out of guilt for the princess’ abusive husband dying in the conflict, Liu Yi rejected her love.
 Thankfully, the princess’ uncle intervened and the couple ultimately married.

 - Long Gong San Gong Zhu (龙宫三公主): Translated literally as the Third Princess of the Dragon Court, the princess was ill-treated by her husband and banished to Lake Dong Ting.
 There, she languished till encountering Liu Yi (see above).